Bring On Spring: A Love Letter To Toronto’s High Park

 High Park is the second-largest public park in Toronto and features hiking trails, sports facilities, a dog park, a zoo, playgrounds, community spaces, greenhouses, picnic areas, a beautiful waterfront – and is easily accessible by public transit!
 This park is truly a gem of the west end of Toronto, but its origins are humble.

 In 1836, John Howard purchased the land from the County of York for a sheep farm.
-Back then the wholesale cost was about $1,000.
-Decades later, in 1873, Howard and his wife agreed to give the land to the city on the condition that it must never be sold and the land to be preserved as a park.
-The City of Toronto agreed and added some land of its own to create the boundaries of current-day High Park.
+Back then, the wholesale cost was about $1,000.
+Decades later, in 1873, Howard and his wife agreed to give the land to the city on the condition that it must never be sold and that the land be preserved as a park.
+The City of Toronto agreed and added some of its own land to define the boundaries of the current-day High Park.

 There are many unique areas of High Park you’ll want to visit again and again.
 My personal fave is playing frisbee on the Central Plain, or, in Winter, snowshoeing!